-Our study takes place in the Grand River Grasslands of Ringgold County, Iowa and Harrison County, Missouri.
+Our study was conducted in the Grand River Grasslands of Ringgold County, Iowa and Harrison County, Missouri.
 This research has been ongoing since 2006, and the current SARE project utilizes both prior data and new data.
 Our first field season for this project took place May-Aug.
 2016.
 During the field season, we collected data on cattle grazing preferences in response to tall fescue abundance (Goal 1).
-Information on foraging preferences will demonstrate the potential economic value of fescue control for farmers and facilitate sward optimization.
-We also counted grassland birds and collected arthropods on all study sites in order to elucidate the costs and benefits for wildlife of removing fescue (Goal 2).
-We also designed and mailed surveys that aim to determine landowner willingness to remove tall fescue through (Goal 3).
-This survey will reveal barriers and opportunities for controlling fescue.
+Results on foraging preferences demonstrated the potential economic benefits of tall fescue control for farmers.
+We also counted grassland birds, monitored nests of a grassland bird of conservation concern (dickcissel, Spiza americana), and collected arthropods on all study sites in order to elucidate the costs and benefits for wildlife of removing tall fescue (Goal 2).
+We also designed and mailed surveys to examine landowner willingness to remove tall fescue on their land (Goal 3).
+Results from the survey revealed barriers and opportunities for controlling tall fescue on private land.

 - Longitudinal analysis showing change in attitudes (2007-2017)

 All data were collected over two sampling rounds between June and August 2016.
 In each sampling round, we collected data on forage abundance and use by cattle within 0.1-m2 plots (interior dimensions: 25 x 40 cm).
 We placed five plots in each patch of each pasture per sampling round (three patches per pasture), thereby sampling a total of 45 plots in the first round and 30 plots in the second.
 We used a modified version of the point-quadrat method to measure the relative abundance of plants in the five forage categories.

 Plots were marked with gridlines creating 25 evenly-spaced grid points.
 We laid the plot flat on the soil surface, placed a 2-mm-diameter pin in the ground at each of these 25 grid points, and classified the plant rooted nearest to each pin-drop into one of these categories.
 Within each plot, we calculated the relative abundance of plants in each of the five forage categories as the proportion of all classified plants belonging to each category (i.e., number of plants of each forage type / 25).
 We then calculated pasture-scale relative abundance of each category as the average relative abundance per category across all plots in a given pasture.